 Google Analytics is a popular free service for website analytics.
 Why don’t we use Google analytics with our SharePoint sites?
 Here is how to add Google analytics to SharePoint 2013:

-You need to have a Google analytics account to start with!
-Signup for the Google Analytics account at: http://www.google.com/analytics/, Login to Google Analytics site, Navigate to “Admin” tab, and setup new property for your website by filling the farm, Click on “Get Tracking ID” button to generate Google Analytics tracking code for SharePoint.
-We need this tracking code to add google analytics to sharepoint site.
+You need to have a Google Analytics account to start with!
+Signup for the Google Analytics account at: https://www.google.com/analytics/, log in to the Google Analytics site, navigate to the “Admin” tab, and set up a new property for your website by filling the form, click on the “Get Tracking ID” button to generate Google Analytics tracking code for SharePoint.
+We need this tracking code to add Google Analytics to the SharePoint site.

 You’ll get tracking code something like: